Azure9733/cps-dsa-lab/README.md

 - Binary Search
 - Hashing Techniques
 - Time-Space Trade-offs
+#### Related PYQs
+1. Collision in hashing occurs when two indices have to store different values.
+Given an array {4, 11, 6, 3, 7, 13, 12, 9}, with m = 10 and h(k) = 2k +3, illustrate how collision can be avoided using Quadratic Probing.
+Also write the order of storage after collision avoidance.
+(CO5, BL4, PO1, PO3) -- 3M 2023endsem
+2. Sort the given array [50, 25, 35, 16, 55, 22, 9, 8, 75, 20] using heap sort algorithm with all the steps.
+(CO5, BL4, PO1, PO3) -- 4M 2023endsem
+3. Given an array [15, 24, 36, 55, 78, 90, 111, 145, 176, 208], find 55 using binary search algorithm.
+Write the algorithm for the same.
+(CO5, BL4, PO1, PO3)
 - - -----------------------------------------------------------------
 ## 📚 Additional Resources
 (Add links to helpful online resources, videos, and practice platforms)